How Much Does Car Insurance Increase After an Accident? (2024)

 Disclaimer: Table data sourced from real-time quotes from Insurify's 50-plus partner insurance providers.
 Actual quotes may vary based on the policy buyer's unique driver profile.

-Car insurance rates for drivers with an accident on their record
+Cheapest recent rates for drivers with an at-fault accident

 Factors like population density, accident rates, and common severe weather events can affect the cost of car insurance in different states.
 Location can also affect car insurance after an accident.